shalommmitz/easy_cloud_backup/README.md

    pip3 install -r requirements.txt
    ```

    1.3.
-Configure the AWS credentials.
+If needed, configure the AWS credentials.

+   This might be done, for example, using `aws configure`

    You might use a root user or any other user that have rights to create S3 bucket, create an IAM user and create IAM policy.